COVID-19 - Safety & Protection is Our Priority - More Info

 Second Quick Response Antigen Test Upon Arrival

-to the Big Island
+to the Big Island and if positive additional PCR test.

 Inter-island Travel to the Big Island